pronobis/dot/README.md

     * `setup-interactive.sh` - Executed for interactive, login and non-login sessions for any POSIX shell.
 * `systems` - Systems provided by the module.
 See the systems description below.
 * `tmp` - Temporary folder used for storing files during module installation.
 You can safely delete the files/folders there after the installation finishes.
-* `install.sh` - Installation script installing local user configuration.
+* `install.sh` - Installation script installing user configuration and packages.
-* `install-sys.sh` - Installation script installing global system configuration.
-Requires root/sudo access.

 ## Systems